Faizan-khan144/Faizan-khan144/README.md

 ---

 ## Let's Build Something Together

-I'm early in my React, Tailwind, and JavaScript journey, but always open to collaborating on beginner-friendly projects, pairing with other learners, or connecting with developers who are further along.
+I'm early in my MERN and AI/Python journey, but always open to collaborating on beginner-friendly projects, pairing with other learners, or connecting with developers who are further along.
 If you'd like to work together or just talk tech, my inbox is always open.

 <br/>

 ---

 ## Connect With Me

 <div align="center">